-Why is the brightness of a transient controlled by its speed?
+[38] Why is the brightness of a transient controlled by its speed?
 It can be easily explained if a transient contains not only a CME but also the ambient compressed solar wind plasma due to the CME.
 The faster a CME is, the greater is compression of the ambient solar wind plasma, and therefore the brighter the transient looks.
-This picture confirms and deepens the previous thought of three-component-structure CMEs that the bright fronts of CMEs are believed to be the compressed solar wind.
+This picture confirms and deepens the previous thought of three-component structure CMEs that the bright fronts of CMEs are believed to be the compressed solar wind.
 Our result obtained here is suitable for any type CMEs.
-Thus, the mass given in the CDAW CME catalog is not merely the CME mass, but the mass of both the CME and the ambient compressed solar wind plasma, which we can call it 'apparent mass'.
+Thus, the mass given in the CDAW CME catalog is not merely the CME mass, but the mass of both the CME and the ambient compressed solar wind plasma, which we can call it "apparent mass."

-To a certain extent, the mass component contributed by the compressed solar wind plasma stands for the 'virtual' mass, which is a concept first proposed in fluid mechanics.
-Briefly, the presence of virtual mass is because 'an accelerating or decelerating body must move some volume of surrounding fluid as it moves through it, since the object and fluid cannot occupy the same physical space simultaneously.'
+[39] To a certain extent, the mass component contributed by the compressed solar wind plasma stands for the "virtual" mass, which is a concept first proposed in fluid mechanics.
+Briefly, the presence of virtual mass is because 'an accelerating or decelerating body must move some volume of surrounding fluid as it moves through it, since the object and fluid cannot occupy the same physical space simultaneously (adapted from Wikipedia http://en.wikipedia.org/wiki/Added_mass).
 Since CMEs propagate in solar wind, the concept of virtual mass is also applicable to the CME studies.
 In practice, the apparent mass is obtainable, but not the CME mass or virtual mass, and scientists are used to using the apparent mass as the CME mass.
-In that situation, the CME mass is overestimated, and the CME volume is obviously

-&lt;sup>2Adapted from Wikipedia http://en.wikipedia.org/wiki/Added\mass also overestimated.
-These overestimations will lead to uncertainties or errors in other relevant CME studies, e.g., the CME trigger and initiation, the CME aerodynamics in IP space.
-If we can not accurately estimate the kinetic energy of a CME, we may not really understand how a CME energy is accumulated and released.
-If we do not know the volume and mass of a CME precisely, we may add a wrong virtual mass in the governing equation of CME aerodynamics and also may be difficult to figure out how large the drag force acting on a CME is when it propagates in corona and interplanetary space (previous researches can be found in, e.g., Cargill et al. 1996; Cargill 2004).
-Some deeper discussions about these issues are worthy of being pursued in another paper.
+In that situation, the CME mass is overestimated, and the CME volume is obviously also overestimated.
+These overestimations will lead to uncertainties or errors in other relevant CME studies, e.g., the CME trigger and initiation and the CME aerodynamics in IP space.
+If we cannot accurately estimate the kinetic energy of a CME, we may not really understand how a CME energy is accumulated and released.
+If we do not know the volume and mass of a CME precisely, we may add a wrong virtual mass in the governing equation of CME aerodynamics and also may be difficult to figure out how large the drag force acting on a CME is when it propagates in corona and interplanetary space (previous research by, e.g., Cargill et al. [1996] and Cargill [2004]).
+Some deeper discussions about these issues are worthy of being pursued in a future paper.

-Figure 9: The histograms of absolute value of latitude (panel a), absolute value of longitude (panel b) and DSC (panel c) for halo (red) and non-halo CMEs (black), respectively.
-The blue diamond symbols denote the rate of halo CMEs.
+Figure 9.
+The histograms of (a) absolute value of latitude, (b) absolute value of longitude, and (c) DSC for halo (red) and nonhalo CMEs (black), respectively.
+The blue diamonds denote the rate of halo CMEs.
 For clarity, the counts of halo CMEs are multiplied by a factor of 2.